Poverty & Homelessness

 The Poverty & Homelessness spoke connects the current efforts around the state who work on initiatives, programs, policies, and strategies that focus on poverty, homelessness, and other related challenges with an eye toward the impacts of girls and women.
 This spoke focuses on working together in our communities to solve poverty by providing resources, helping people rebuild their lives, and assisting women to stabilize the crises in their lives.
 In terms of homelessness, the goal is to ensure that it is rare, brief, and non-recurring.
 The hope is that everyone has access to safe, decent, affordable housing with the needed resources and supports for self-sufficiency and well-being.
 Although spoke leaders, partners, affiliates, and participants work on these challenges for all genders, they will be increasing conversations, gathering data, and considering solutions by gender.
-To learn more, listen to the spoke leaders discuss the work on this 15-minute podcast.
+To learn more, check out the resource box below.

 Spoke Leaders